Decoding 1 2 3 x 3: Exploring the Multiplicative World of Simple Arrays

 Matrices and Matrix Multiplication: A Deeper Dive

-While the simple multiplication we’ve discussed so far is fundamental, let's delve into a slightly more complex yet closely related concept: matrices.
+While the simple multiplication we’ve discussed so far is fundamental, let's get into a slightly more complex yet closely related concept: matrices.
 A matrix is a two-dimensional array of numbers.
 While "1 2 3 x 3" doesn't directly represent matrix multiplication in its simplest form, it lays the groundwork for understanding it.
 Let's consider how this concept would extend to matrices.

 Matrix Multiplication in Linear Algebra and Beyond